Nevsky Prospect

-Nevsky Prospect (Не́вский проспе́кт) is the main street (high street) in the federal city of St. Petersburg in Russia.
-It takes its name from the Alexander Nevsky Lavra, the monastery which stands at the eastern end of the street, and which in turn commemorates the Russian hero Prince Saint Alexander Nevsky (1221–1263).
+Nevsky Prospect (Не́вский проспе́кт) is a main street (high street) located in the federal city of St. Petersburg in Russia.
+Its name comes from the Alexander Nevsky Lavra, the monastery which stands at the eastern end of the street, and which commemorates the Russian hero Prince Saint Alexander Nevsky (1221–1263).
 Following his founding of Saint Petersburg in 1703, Tsar Peter I planned the course of the street as the beginning of the road to Novgorod and Moscow.
 The avenue runs from the Admiralty in the west to the Moscow Railway Station and, after veering slightly southwards at Vosstaniya Square, to the Alexander Nevsky Lavra.